ibdemi/LITA-SALES-ANALYSIS-PROJECT/README.md

 - Power BI for Data Analysis and Visualization
 - Github for Portfolio Building

-### Data Cleaning and Preparations
+### Data Cleaning, Preparations and Transformation
 In the initial phase of Data Cleaning and Preparations, we embarked on these tasks:
- 1. Data loading and Inspection
+ 1. Data loading and Inspection which entails checking for missing data, duplicates and other inconsistencies to ensure data accuracy.
- 2. Handling Missing variables
+ 2. Review regional performance where sales perfomance was compared across regions to identify the fastest growing market using different data sets
- 3. Data Cleaning and Formatting
+ 3. Key Metrics Calculations where total revenue and average revenue for each region were obtained using Microsoft Excel.

 ### Exploratory Data Analysis

 Exploratory Data Analysis entails Data Exploration to provide insights in the data.
-Insights like:
+These insights are detailed from critical evaluations like:
 - retrieve the total sales for each product category
 - find the number of sales transactions in each region
 - find the highest-selling product by total sales value